brunch/brunch/docs/commands.md

 `.git` directory is automatically removed when copying.

 Brunch skeleton is basically an application boilerplate that provides a good starting point for new applications.
-Creating new application with any skeleton is pretty simple: `brunch new <app> --skeleton <address>`.
+Creating new application with any skeleton is pretty simple: `brunch new <address> <app>`.

 `<address>` can be a: